Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-{\bf The parameter space for $M_N$-dependent matter domination.} The seesaw Lagrangian for neutrino masses and leptogenesis is given by \bea -\Delta \mathcal{L}\subset f_{D i\alpha} \overline{N_{Ri} }\tilde{H}^\dagger L_{\alpha}+\frac{1}{2}f_{Ni}\overline{N_{Ri}}\Phi N_{Ri}^C+{\rm h.c.}\,, \eea where $f_D$ is the neutrino Dirac Yukawa coupling and $H(L)$ is the SM Higgs (lepton doublet).
-The fields $N_R$ and $L$ have $B-L$ charge $-1$, whereas the same charges for $\Phi$ and $H$ are $2$ and $0$, respectively.
-The scalar field dynamics is dictated by the finite temperature potential restoring symmetry at higher temperatures given by \cite{Linde:1978px,Kibble:1980mv} \bea V(\Phi,T)=\frac{\lambda}{4}\Phi^4+D(T^2-T_0^2)\Phi^2-ET\Phi^3 \,, \eea where $D,E$ and $T_0$ are functions of $B-L$ gauge coupling $g^\prime$, $\lambda$ is the self-interaction coupling, and the zero temperature potential $V(\Phi,0)=-\frac{\mu^2}{2}\Phi^2+\frac{\lambda}{4}\Phi^4$ determines the vacuum expectation value $v_\Phi=\mu/\sqrt{\lambda}$.
+{\bf The $M_N$-dependent matter domination and constraints:} The seesaw Lagrangian for neutrino masses and leptogenesis is given by \bea -\Delta \mathcal{L}\subset f_{D i\alpha} \overline{N_{Ri} }\tilde{H}^\dagger L_{\alpha}+\frac{1}{2}f_{Ni}\overline{N_{Ri}}\Phi N_{Ri}^C+{\rm h.c.}\,, \eea where $f_D$ is the neutrino Dirac Yukawa coupling and $H(L)$ is the SM Higgs (lepton doublet).
+The fields $N_R$ and $L_\alpha$ have $B-L$ charge $-1$, whereas the same charges for $\Phi$ and $H$ are $2$ and $0$, respectively.
+The scalar field dynamics is dictated by the finite temperature potential restoring the symmetry at higher temperatures given by \cite{Linde:1978px,Kibble:1980mv} \bea V(\Phi,T)=\frac{\lambda}{4}\Phi^4+D(T^2-T_0^2)\Phi^2-ET\Phi^3 \,, \eea where $D,E$ and $T_0$ are functions of $B-L$ gauge coupling $g^\prime$, the self-interaction coupling $\lambda$ and the vacuum expectation value $v_\Phi=m/\sqrt{\lambda}$, which is determined by the zero temperature potential $V(\Phi,0)=-\frac{m^2}{2}\Phi^2+\frac{\lambda}{4}\Phi^4$.
 The last term in Eq.~\eqref{tmpdp} generates a potential barrier causing a secondary minimum at $\Phi\neq0$, which becomes degenerate with the $\Phi=0$ one at $T=T_c$.
 The potential barrier vanishes at $T_0 ~(\lesssim T_c)$, and the minimum at $\Phi=0$ becomes a maximum.
-The transition from $\Phi = 0$ to $\Phi = v_\Phi$ can be treated as a second-order transition with an extremely quick disappearance of the potential barrier if the order parameter $\Phi_c/T_c\ll 1$ (weakly first-order transition).
+The transition from $\Phi = 0$ to $\Phi = v_\Phi$ can be treated as a second-order transition with an extremely quick disappearance of the potential barrier if the order parameter $\Phi_c/T_c\ll 1$.
 Such a smooth transition can be obtained approximately within the ballpark of $\lambda \simeq{ g^\prime}^3$ and for ${ g^\prime} \lesssim 10^{-2}$ \cite{Blasi:2020wpy,Datta:2023vbs}.
 Once $\Phi$ rolls down, it oscillates around $v_{\Phi}$ behaving as matter~\cite{Masso:2005zg,Datta:2022tab,Chianese:2024nyw}.
 Three important observations are in order.
-First, the $U(1)_{B-L}$ breaking scale can be as high as the GUT scale, implying $v_\phi \lesssim 5 \times 10^{15}~{\rm GeV}$.
+First, the $U(1)_{B-L}$ breaking scale can be as high as the GUT scale $\Lambda_{\rm GUT}$, implying $v_\Phi \lesssim 5 \times 10^{15}~{\rm GeV}$.
 Second, the Hubble friction at $T_c$ should also be negligible for the rolling of the field down to $v_\Phi$; this can be achieved by considering $m_\Phi$ larger than the Hubble parameter $\mathcal{H}(T_c)$.
 Third, RHNs become massive after the phase transition at $T=T_c$.
-Therefore, the scale of leptogenesis $T_{\rm lepto} \sim M_N$ is bounded from above as $T_{\rm lepto} \sim M_N\lesssim T_c$.
+Therefore, the scale of leptogenesis is bounded from above as $T_{\rm lepto} \sim M_N\lesssim T_c\simeq 2\sqrt{g^\prime} v_\Phi$.